ccng830/lsml2_final_project/README.md

 # lsml2_final_project: Skin Cancer classification using Resnet

-## Introduction
+## Project introduction

 This project is about a skin cancer classification project.
 In this project, I simply divied it into two parts: Model training part and docker part.

-First, in model training part, I will use [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset to train a Resnet model from scratch.
-And save the best performance model.
+First, in model training part, I will use [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset to train Resnet18 model and Resnet50 model from scratch.
+And then I will compare which model has the best performance on testing set, and use the model as the final model.

-Second, in docker part, I will use a django framework as backend, and design a simple HTML frontend for uploading a skin image.
-Once the skin image is uploaded, it will pass it to the best performance model for prediction, and finaly return the result to the HTML.
+Second, in docker part, I will use a django framework as backend, and design a simple HTML website as frontend for uploading a skin image.
+Once the skin image is uploaded, it will pass it to the best model for prediction, and finally return the prediction to the HTML.

+And the gif below shows how the website works:

 <div align="center">
     <a href="./">